the second best time to plant one is now.”

 Community Mission Statement

-The mission of Terra Frutis is to spread permaculture fruit forests throughout the tropics and subtropics so that we can produce food for humans in a sustainable manner without destroying the world’s delicate ecosystems or our own health.
-We plan to educate and influence farmers and consumers regarding vegan permaculture methods of decentralised food production as well as healthy eating and lifestyle.
-Through the creation of bountiful permaculture fruit forests with small-scale, self-sufficient communities of empowered individuals meeting their own needs, minimising harm to all animal life, and leading physically, mentally, and emotionally healthy lives themselves, we will provide an example that will propel our ideas and methods across the earth.
-Via permaculture reforestation of pastures, deserts, and other areas destroyed by conventional farming and lifestyle habits, we will begin to heal the earth’s ecosystems from the damage caused by human societies.
-Via extensive outreach programs, educational literature, and fruit-based permaculture courses, we will share the information and techniques necessary for individuals and organisations to take on a similar mission.
+The mission of Terra Frutis is to spread symbiotic polyculture fruit forests throughout the tropics and subtropics so that we can produce abundant food for humans in a sustainable manner without destroying the world’s delicate ecosystems or our own health.
+We plan to educate and influence farmers and consumers regarding vegan methods of regenerative agroforestry and decentralised commodity production as well as healthy eating and lifestyle.
+Through the creation of small-scale, self-sufficient communities of empowered individuals meeting their own needs, minimising harm to all animal life, and leading physically, mentally, and emotionally healthy lives themselves, we will provide an example that will propel our ideas and methods across the earth.
+Via successional reforestation of pastures, deserts, and other areas destroyed by conventional farming and lifestyle habits, we will begin to heal the earth’s ecosystems from the damage caused by human societies.
+Via extensive outreach programs, educational literature, and sustainable fruit-foresty courses, we will share the information and techniques necessary for individuals and organisations to take on a similar mission.

 Meaning of “Terra Frutis”